wclin2/Sale-Prediction/README.md

 The aim is to build a predictive model to find out the sales of each product at a particular store so that it would help the decision makers at BigMart to find out the properties of any product or store, which play a key role in increasing the overall sales.

+More details can be found at [Problem Statement](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/)

 ## Data Description
 We have train (8523) and test (5681) data set, train data set has both input and output variable(s).
 You need to predict the sales for test data set.